 Course work in economics serves a wide variety of vocational objectives.
 An economics major (supplemented by a rigorous calculus and statistics course sequence) is excellent preparation for graduate work in economics, which qualifies a person for academic, business, or government employment.
 Majors and others with strong economics training are attractive prospects for business firms and government agencies, and for professional graduate study in business or public policy.
 An economics background is especially desirable for the study and practice of law.
 The economics B.S. is recommended for students interested in professions that call for quantitative skills.
 The B.S. is especially recommended for Honors students and students considering graduate school in economics or other quantitative areas.

-Economics majors must earn twenty-four credits in courses at the 2000-level or above, including two intermediate theory courses (ECON 2201 and 2202), plus at least nine credits in either quantitative skills courses (ECON 2301–2328) and/or courses at the 3000-level or above.
-No more than 6 credits in ECON 2499 and/or 3499 may be counted toward the required 24 credits in economics courses at the 2000-level or above.
+For an economics major that leads to a Bachelor of Arts degree, students must learn twenty-four credits in courses at the 2000 level or above, including two intermediate theory courses (ECON 2201 or 2211Q and 2202 or 2212Q), plus at least nine credits in either quantitative skills courses (ECON 2301–2328) and/or ECON courses at the 3000 level or above.
+No more than six credits in ECON 2499 and/or 3499 may be counted toward the required 24 credits in economics courses at the 2000 level or above.
 ECON 2481 does not count toward fulfilling the major requirements.

-Economics majors are also required to pass twelve credits in 2000-level or above courses in fields related to economics or to fulfill a minor related to economics.
-In addition, all Economics majors must take STAT 1000Q or 1100Q and one of the following: MATH 1071Q, 1110Q, 1126Q, 1131Q, 1151Q or 2141Q.
-MATH 1125Q or higher is recommended, and STAT 1100Q is recommended over STAT 1000Q.
+Economics B.A. majors are also required to pass twelve credits in 2000-level or above courses in fields related to economics or to fulfill a minor related to economics.
+In addition, all Economics majors must take STAT 1000Q or 1100Q and one of the following: MATH 1071Q, 1131Q, 1151Q or 2141Q.
+STAT 1100Q is recommended over STAT 1000Q.
+ECON 2311Q is a recommended course for the B.A.
 Students may substitute more advanced MATH and STAT courses with consent of the faculty advisor.